 Info and Submission Guidelines

-Brigid, Brigit, Brid, St. Brigid, Brigantia, however you call Her, is historically found throughout Ireland, Scotland, Wales, Cornwall, the Isle of Man, and Brittany (the six Celtic nations), as well as various places in England, such as Glastonbury.
-She is probably most well-known as a pre-Christian Goddess and a Patroness Saint of Ireland.
+Historically found throughout Ireland, Scotland, Wales, Cornwall, the Isle of Man, and Brittany, as well as various places in England, such as Glastonbury, Brigid is known by many as a pre-Christian Goddess and a Patroness Saint of Ireland.
 In Her incarnations as goddess and saint, She is associated with perpetual flames and holy wells, poetry, smithing, medicine and healing, arts and crafts, cattle and other livestock, and more.
 Some of Her many correspondences include the swan, cow, fox, serpent, sheep, the colors green, blue, red, orange, and white, the cloak, dawn, Spring, fire and water.
 Imbolc, the fire festival associated with the goddess Brigid, is observed on February 1st, a date that coincides with Saint Brigid’s feast day.

 - Title TBA